amineHY/computervision-dashboard/README.md

 - Redis : think about reducing the API call
 - Think about a use case
 - Update the GIFs
+- reduce duplicated code in the main file

 ---